A warm home helps reduce illness and prevent damp. There are checks you can do to fix your heating and hot water before you report a repair.

 To remove trapped air and make your radiators more efficient, you need to bleed your radiators.
 To bleed a radiator, you need a radiator key and a dry cloth.

-Follow these steps to bleed a radiator.
+Follow these steps and watch the short video below to find out how bleed a radiator.

 It is important to do this before winter if you use your radiators less during the summer.